manofgod747/The-Fundamental-Principles-of-Law/README.md

 ## The Law
 § 1
-Life wants to be free.
+Life wants to be free

 § 2
-It is forbidden to trespass on others freedom.
+It is forbidden to trespass on others freedom

 § 3
-Trespassings are punishable by isolation and rehabilitation, exile, or death.
+Trespassings are punishable by isolation and rehabilitation, exile, or death

 § 4
-Everyone is entitled to a fair trial.
+Everyone is entitled to a fair trial

 § 5
-Justice is served when all parties agree to fair treatment.
+Justice is served when all parties agree to fair treatment

 § 6
-Hearings are public.
+Hearings are public

 § 7
-A judge is candidate by minority report and elected by a clear majority.
-A judge is unseatet by minority report.
+A judge is candidated and unseated by minority report and elected by clear majority